We no longer do any machine work or labor but this information is still helpful.

 7. CHECK OIL HOLE ALIGNMENT:

-Ensure bearing locating tang lines up exactly with recess in block
+Ensure bearing locating tang lines up exactly with recess in

-ensure proper oil flow.
+to ensure proper oil flow.

 8. LUBRICATE BEARING SURFACES :